Tax incentive

 According to a 2020 study of tax incentives in the United States, "states spent between 5 USD and 216 USD per capita on incentives for firms."
 There is some evidence that this leads to direct employment gains but there is not strong evidence that the incentives increase economic growth.
 Tax incentives that target individual companies are generally seen as inefficient, economically costly, and distortionary, as well as having regressive economic effects.
+Tax incentives can cause negative effects on a government's financial condition, among other negative effects, if they are not properly designed and implemented.